KunMinX/Linkage-RecyclerView/README_EN.md

 ## Even if you don't order by Eleme, please be sure to collect the library!

-### origin
+### Origin

 Linkage-RecyclerView is a secondary linkage list widget developed based on the MVP architecture.
 It exists because of the needs of the ["RxJava Magician"](https://github.com/KunMinX/RxJava2-Operators-Sample) project.

-After I found over around GitHub didn't find a suitable open source library (highly decoupled, remotely dependence), I decided to study the logic of the secondary linkage with existing open source projects and write a highly decoupled, Easy to configure, true third-party libraries that can be remotely dependent on the maven repository.
+After I searching all around GitHub and didn't find a suitable open source library that highly decoupled, remotely dependent, I decided to study the logic of the secondary linkage with existing open source projects and write a highly decoupled, Easy to configure, true third-party libraries that can be remotely dependent on the maven repository.

 The personalized configuration of Linkage-RecyclerView is very simple.
 Based on MVP's “configuration decoupling” feature, users do not need to know the internal implementation details.
 Only by implementing the Config class can the function be customized and extended.

-In addition, Linkage-RecyclerView can **run by at least one line of code** while without setting up a custom configuration.
+In addition, Linkage-RecyclerView can be **ran by only one line of code** while without setting up a custom configuration.

 |                           RxMagic                            |                         Eleme Linear                         |                          Eleme Grid                          |
 | :----------------------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |
 | ![7.gif](https://i.loli.net/2019/05/14/5cda1fd9402ad16046.gif) | ![2.gif](https://i.loli.net/2019/05/14/5cda1fd959ed861197.gif) | ![3.gif](https://i.loli.net/2019/05/14/5cda1fd945af885525.gif) |

-### aims
+### Aims

 The goal of LinkageRecyclerView is to access the secondary linkage list by just one line of code.